-World Bank Environmental and Social Framework Performance standards have been established within the World Bank Environmental and Social Framework (ESF) regarding the evaluation and management of the environmental and social impacts of the projects they finance.
-To better manage the environmental and social risks of the projects, the World Bank has determined the following Environmental and Social Standards (ESS) to guide this project.
-Refer to table 2 below.
+World Bank Environmental and Social Framework Performance Standards and World Bank Environmental Health and Safety Guidelines have been established within the World Bank Environmental and Social Framework (ESF) regarding the evaluation and management of the environmental and social impacts of the projects they finance.
+To better manage the environmental and social risks of the projects, the World Bank has determined the following Environmental and Social Standards (ESS) and Guidelines to guide this project.
+Table 2 and 2 (a) below lists the Standards and Guidelines relevant to the project.